ArthurPeyrichou/DataFlow/README.md

 - `npm update`

-It will pull new updates from frontend and backend and regenerate keys and ssl certificate.
+It will pull new updates from frontend, backend and components.

 Security
 =============

 For secure communication :

-- Security not implemented with docker.
+- Security communication is not implemented with docker.
 For more informations, see in Backend's and Frontend's documentation.

 Caution